FedySexyVibes/coin-sdk-dotnet/number-portability-sdk/README.md

 ## Setup

 ### Sample Project for the Number Portability API
-- A sample project is provided in the `number-portability-sdk-samples` directory.
+A sample project is provided in the `number-portability-sdk-samples` directory.

+### NuGet Package
+This sdk is published as the NuGet package 'Vereniging-COIN.Sdk.NP'.

 ## Configure Credentials